devdaviddr/fullstack-cloudflare-boilerplate/docs/deploy.md

 This guide explains how to manually deploy the fullstack Cloudflare boilerplate application to Cloudflare's platform.

+**Note**: A deployment script `deploy.sh` is available in the project root for automated deployment.
+However, this guide covers the manual steps for better understanding and troubleshooting.

 ## Prerequisites

 Before deploying, ensure you have: